 Ethereum and Ether.
-What you should know before investing in ETH
+What do you need to know about it?

 What is Ethereum and what is Ether?

 In everyday usage, Ether and Ethereum are synonyms, although they are not exactly the same.